For Immediate Release

 Everybody wants love-and men and women are the same on this.

-- Young men and women may be delaying marriage and long commitments, but they haven’t given up on looking for love.
+- Young men and women may be delaying marriage and long commitments and turning to things like realistic sex dolls to satisfy their needs, but they haven’t given up on looking for love.
 Seventy-one percent of men and 67 percent of women said they wished they had more opportunities to find a long-term relationship.
 Contrary to popular impression, men were more likely than women to express such a wish, although the difference was small.

 About the panic.